 Literature Survey

-Search scholarly metadata and generate a source-aware survey article for a question.
+Search scholarly metadata and draft a source-aware survey with framework perspectives.

 Literature Survey helps you understand what the scholarly record around a question appears to contain.

-Ask a question, and Noosaga routes it through the atlas, searches scholarly metadata and abstracts, then writes a survey article with citation labels, an evidence map, gaps, starting readings, and atlas links.
+Ask a question, and Noosaga maps it through the atlas, checks scholarly records, then writes a source-aware survey with framework perspectives, gaps, starting readings, and atlas links.

 When To Use Literature Survey